 My 5-year plan

 After 5 years of medical school, I asked myself whether this is what I wanted to do for the next 5 years.

 The truth is that, no, I didn’t.

 This realisation came with a gut-wrenching sense of guilt and panic.
-Prior to this point, the idea was always to work as a doctor, there was no plan B. I decided to breathe and give myself time.
-I was determined that whatever path I chose next would be one that I could feel happy following for these next 5 years.
+The idea was always to work as a doctor, there was no plan B. I decided to breathe and give myself time.
+I was determined that whatever path I chose next, would be one that I could feel happy following.

 After spending hours pondering these ideas, I realised that these were the solutions I wanted to find.
 I finally had a goal.